rhysd/vim-fixjson/README.md

 Vim integration of [fixjson][]
 ==============================

-This is a plugin for [fixjson][]. fixjson is a JSON fixer using (relaxed) JSON5.
+This is a Vim plugin for [fixjson][]. fixjson is a JSON fixer using (relaxed) JSON5.

-This plugin automatically fixes JSON file on saving the file while editing.
+This plugin automatically fixes a JSON file on saving the file while editing.

 - Pretty-prints JSON input
-- Fixes varios failures while humans writing JSON
+- Fixes various failures while humans writing JSON
   - Fixes trailing commas objects or arrays
-  - Fixes missing commas of elements of objects or arrays
+  - Fixes missing commas for elements of objects or arrays
   - Adds quotes to keys in objects
   - Newlines in strings
   - Hex numbers